kubernetes-sigs/kubebuilder-declarative-pattern/docs/addon/walkthrough/README.md

 ## Walkthrough: Creating a new Operator

-This walkthrough is for creating an operator to run the kubernetes dashboard.
+This walkthrough is for creating an operator to run the [guestbook](https://github.com/kubernetes/examples/tree/master/guestbook) which is an example application for kubernetes.

 ### Basics